eslazarev/aws-lambda-telegram-bot/README.md

 ```

 ## Telegram Request Model
-There is a single model[single model](src/models/telegram_request.py) for all Telegram requests, which is fully typed with Pydantic v2.
-It includes all possible fields that Telegram can send, so you can easily access any data in your bot logic.
+There is a [single model](src/models/telegram_request.py) for all Telegram requests, which is typed with Pydantic v2.
+It includes fields that Telegram can send, so you can easily access any data in your bot logic.
 ```python
 # part of src/models/telegram_request.py
 class Message(BaseModel):